jeff-adkisson/swe-3643-fall-2024/homework/homework-1.md

 2. Right-click on the **README.md** file and open it in Notepad (Windows) or TextEdit (Mac).

    This file contains Markdown, a friendly language for writing well-formatted documentation.
-Markdown is an industry-standard method for writing documentation. https://www.markdownguide.org/basic-syntax/
+Markdown is an industry-standard method for writing documentation.
+It makes great looking documents and is easy to learn.
+Start leaning into Markdown and away from Word documents and PDF files. https://www.markdownguide.org/basic-syntax/

 3. In your text editor, change the file to the following: